guerda/mastr-osm/README.md

     source env
     pipenv run python mastrosm.py

-This will generate _all_ reports for all zip codes.
+This will generate _all_ reports for a subset zip codes.

 MaStR documentation